 If the player finds the original ball, the player can play it as it lies without penalty.
 If the player cannot find the original ball after a reasonable search period, the player will put the provisional ball into play with a one stroke penalty added to the score for that hole.

 This rule will apply to the following holes on River Landing courses:

 #4, 8, 9, 10, 11, 16, 18

 ADDITIONAL RLMGA LOCAL RULES:

 The option to play a ball that went out of bounds as a lateral hazard instead of walking back to the point last played is no longer active.
-Instead, the RLMGA and RIVER LANDING have adopted the USGA LOCAL RULE.
+Instead, the RLMGA has adopted the USGA LOCAL RULE.
 This rule allows, for 2 penalty strokes, the player to estimate the spot where the ball is LOST or went OUT OF BOUNDS and then find the nearest fairway edge to that spot; equidistant to or farther from the hole.
 You can then drop a ball in the fairway within 2 club lengths of that fairway edge point, or anywhere between there and the estimated spot where the ball is lost or went out of bounds.
 The option to play a provisional ball is still available.